 This IDP is the five year strategic plan for Prince Albert Municipality for the period 2022 - 2027.
-The draft IDP & budget will be tabled to council on, 29 March 2022 and made available for public input.
-The final IDP will be tabled to Council and approved on 30 May 2022.
+The IDP & budget was tabled to council on, 20 May 2022 and made available to the public for scrutiny.

 1.1.4 Roles and responsibilities in the IDP process